Introducing The FROG Walker

 Voyar is introducing its FROG assistive walker, a more effective gait training and support solution for users with mobility impairments.

-How our Paediatric Walker Assists Individuals with Cerebral Palsy
+How our Therapeutic Walker Assists Individuals with Mobility Impairments

 But also adults and elderly need walkers.
 Some might still be affected by above conditions from birth and continue to rely on support for walking.
 Others have developed mobility impairments with age, for example due to stroke or neurological disorders.